CLAT 2024 - Check Exam Date (Dec), and Latest News

 Suggested Action:

-The admit card contains all the information about the exam and the candidate.
-It is used to identify the candidate before they are allowed to enter the centre.
-However, the details submitted at the registration must be correct, as it will impact the details on the admit card.
-Below mentioned are the details that a candidate can find on their admit card –
+The admit card holds crucial information about the examination and the candidate.
+It serves as a means to verify the identity of the candidate before granting access to the examination centre.
+Therefore, it is of utmost importance that the details provided during registration are accurate, as any discrepancies will affect the information reflected on the admit card.
+Here are the key details that a candidate can expect to find on their admit card:

 • Personal Information – Candidate's Name, Date of Birth, Category, Parent/Guardian's Name, and Communication Address